molonfac/molonfac/README.md

   - ECS and EC2 has too much overhead for the other resources to make it happen, such as VPC, Security groups, its rules, IAM roles, loadbalancer and route53 records just to make it accessible.
   - S3 static site could be good and simple but Amplify lets me even skip all of that.
 - Production grade website will require at minimum:
-  - a repository to host its code in order for developers can work to improve and maintain its functionality
+  - a repository to host its code in order for developers to be able to work to improve and maintain its functionality
   - CI/CD pipeline to ensure build/test/publish steps are streamlined
   - depends on the company's engineering practices, a separate repo or standardized infrastructure portions of the code snippets which manages the resources to be created in the platform (Cloud or on-prem)
   - Cloudfront if the infrastructure is in AWS, will be one of the good choice to increase the availibility and accessibility of the website.
 Although personally prefer Cloudflare for the distribution and the security features that comes with it.